Myrkridia/Myrkridia/README.md

 - 💞️ I’m looking to collaborate on anything related to the field above and to earth a better place

-- 📫 How to reach me ...
+- 📫 How to reach me ... shoot me a DM

 <!---
 Myrkridia/Myrkridia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.